Rockies vs. Brewers Player Props Betting Odds

-Christian Yelich and Ryan McMahon are two of the top players with prop bets on the table when the Milwaukee Brewers and the Colorado Rockies square off at American Family Field on Tuesday (first pitch at 8:10 PM ET).
+Bookmakers have listed player props for Christian Yelich, Ryan McMahon and others when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!